Skip to Content

 Physical Therapy Residency Mission

-To provide high-quality training to entry-level Physical Therapists, using evidence-based, experiential and didactic learning, to train masterful clinicians who possess strong problem-solving abilities, and the desire for self-reflective, life-long learning.
+To provide high-quality training to entry-level Physical Therapists using evidence-based, experiential and didactic learning, to become masterful orthopaedic clinicians who possess strong problem-solving abilities in managing patients with musculoskeletal conditions, committed to elevating the practice of physical therapy.

 Program Goals